bryanzanr/ebookhub/README.md

 7. Some of the tables like category in product didn't have all CRUD functionalities yet since it's only act as a support table or only have predefined values in it.
 8. Authentication still not act as the middleware for securing the endpoint since there're no created_by and updated_by column yet to monitor the activity with each of the rows inside every table.
 9. Since most of the functionalities are only CRUD, there's no additional business logic yet that can be separated.
+10. Container only for app only, database is currently used the cloud and caching is not yet implemented.

 Design Decision:
 * Create Directories similar to the kubernetes open-source project structure in one microservice and the rest of the two will follow the same standard.